Officials: NYCHA tenants put up unit for rent on Airbnb

 Now there is talk of city council hearings on the matter.

-Airbnb says it was unaware of the situation, and it supports a bam on rentals in affordable housing.
+Airbnb says it was unaware of the situation, and it supports a ban on rentals in affordable housing.

 ----------